jlewis425/anomalies-in-earnings-release-reactions/README.md

 which are typically presented in a quarterly release can be time-consuming, the marketplace has developed a sort of shorthand heuristic.

-Quarterly Earnings per Share which exceed the Wall Street "consensus"estimate are considered "beats" and those that fall short are considered "misses".
-Those that match the consensus estimate are said to be "in line".
+Quarterly earnings per share (EPS) which exceed the Wall Street "consensus" estimate are considered "beats" and those that fall short are considered "misses".
+EPS that match the consensus estimate are said to be "in line".
-In reality, the consensus estimate isn't a consensus at all, but is rather the arithmetic average of all of the analyst estimates for that company that have been published (fairly recently) for the quarter in question.
+In reality, the consensus EPS estimate isn't a consensus at all, but is rather the arithmetic average of all of the analyst estimates for that company that have been published (fairly recently) for the quarter in question.